arslanarso/e-commerce-redux/README.md

 ## 📱 About The App

-The NTT DATA - Basic E-Commerce App is a simple yet powerful mobile application developed as part of a React Native development assignment.
+Basic E-Commerce Mobile App Challenge with Redux and react-native-maps is a simple yet powerful mobile application developed as part of a React Native development assignment.
 This app serves as a platform for browsing and exploring various products, making it easier for users to discover and learn more about the items available for purchase.

 ## 📁 Project Structure